arashnh11/pl-freesurfer_pp_moc/README.rst

 Run
 ----

-This ``plugin`` can be run in two modes: natively as a python package or as a containerized docker image.
+This ``plugin`` can be run in three modes: natively as a python package, as a containerized docker image, or as a containerized singularity image on any HPC Clusters.
 The PyPI mode is largely included for completeness sake and only useful if run against some pre-processed tree that exists in the filesystem.

 Using PyPI
 ~~~~~~~~~~